ENGINEERING DIVISION MONTHLY REPORT

 - 1 Planning Board application was reviewed.

-- A safety committee meeting was attended.
+- A webinar “Principles of Pavement” was attended.

-2021 TOWNSHIP (LOCAL) ROAD RESURFACING PROGRAM
+2023 TOWNSHIP ROAD RESURFACING

 UNION VALLEY ROAD, GREENWOOD LAKE TURNPIKE, LAKESIDE ROAD, & STAINSBY ROAD – TRAFFIC SIGNAL

 As part of the ongoing work to move forward with the proposed traffic signal project at the Union Valley Road, Greenwood Lake Turnpike, Lakeside Road and Stainsby Road intersection, the consultant traffic engineer revised the plan as a result of the minor changes to the plan.
 The Passaic County Engineering Department approved the revisions to the Conceptual Design.
 The Consulting Traffic Engineer was given the go ahead to prepare the final design drawings, traffic light timing, construction details and specifications for review by the Passaic County Engineering Department and West Milford Engineering Division.